Lose some, win some

 1. Online assessment.
 Complete a free online assessment and share details about your weight, goals, medical history, and current lifestyle.

 5. Unlimited provider access.
-You’ll have 24/7 unlimited access to follow up with healthcare providers via the Hims app.
+You’ll have 24/7 unlimited access to follow up with licensed healthcare providers via the Hims app.
 Ask questions, discuss side effects (like constipation or nausea), or get prescription tweaks if needed.

 Found Weight Loss Process